 CDC Reports and Tennessee Food Poisoning Statistics

-The Centers for Disease Control and Prevention (CDC) tracks foodborne illness outbreaks nationwide.
+The CDC tracks foodborne illness outbreaks nationwide.
 Their data reveals that foodborne illnesses lead to substantial costs, with the United States seeing more than $15.6 billion per year in expenses.

 About 48 million people in the U.S. (1 in 6) get sick, 128,000 are hospitalized, and 3,000 die each year from foodborne diseases. – Centers for Disease Control and Prevention